babarlelephant/beast-trash/README.md

 				</distribution>
 </distribution>```

-Cases and dates are the epidemic curve of early SARS-CoV-2
+Cases and dates are the early SARS-CoV-2 epidemic curve

 Then the relevant code computing the likelihood of the observed epidemic curve given the coalescent population curve is